joshaber/Freezer/README.md

 be added to the store before being used.
 (See `-[FRZStore addAttribute:type:error:]`.)

 A collection of attributes, grouped by key, may be transformed into, for example, a [Mantle](https://github.com/github/Mantle) model object.
-But that model object is simply a view on the data.
+But note that model object is simply a view on the data.
 It is not the thing itself.
-Changes to the model object would not propogate up to the store.

 ## Changes